Beaufort, Victoria: Education

+There is also a six-bay external shed to house the fire trucks and a dedicated car park for volunteers..
+Adult Education Programs are run from the Beaufort Community House & Learning Centre in Neill Street.

 Transport

 Beaufort is approximately 164 km west from the state capital Melbourne.
 The Western Highway runs through the town and is the main highway between Melbourne and Adelaide.

 The town is serviced by railway at the Beaufort railway station on the Ararat railway line.

 Sports and culture

 The town has an Australian Rules football club competing in the Central Highlands Football League.

 Beaufort is primarily known around the state for the five-day music and arts festival, the Rainbow Serpent Festival which has been held since 1998 during January on the outskirts of the town.

+In 2024, the town received media attention when YouTubers Misfit Minds uploaded a prank video posing as representatives for an international Chinese development company called "Mindware Construction and Development" and proposed demolishing the heritage listed town Rotunda to build a 20-storey McDonald's complex.
+The prank climaxed with a town hall event, and they were eventually fined $1154 by the local council.